 Hesperian Health Guides

-Sores on the genitals (genital ulcers)
+Sores and growths on the genitals (genital ulcers)

 In this chapter: